gamemake-eng/Blipsy/README.md

 //Check is a key is pressed
 Blipsy.keys["ArrowUp"] //ArrowUp, ArrowDown, Space, etc

+//Plays a tone for a split second Blipsy.beepTone(hertz)

 //Yep, that is all you need to start making programs with blipsy!
 ```